 This model is equipped with a VRLA (Valve Regulated Lead Acid) battery.
 There is no need to check the electrolyte or to add distilled water.
-However, the battery coupler connection needs to be checked to make sure that it is securely connected.
+However, the battery coupler needs to be checked and, if necessary, securely fastened.

-- Electrolyte is poisonous and dangerous since it contains sulfuric acid, which causes severe burns.
+Electrolyte is poisonous and dangerous since it contains sulfuric acid, which causes severe burns.
 Avoid any contact with skin, eyes or clothing and always shield your eyes when working near batteries.
-In case of contact, administer the following FIRST AID. - EXTERNAL: Flush with plenty of water. - INTERNAL: Drink large quantities of water or milk and immediately call a physician. - EYES: Flush with water for 15 minutes and seek prompt medical attention.
+In case of contact, administer the following FIRST AID.

-- Batteries produce explosive hydrogen gas.
+- EXTERNAL: Flush with plenty of water. - INTERNAL: Drink large quantities of water or milk and immediately call a physician. - EYES: Flush with water for 15 minutes and seek prompt medical attention. - Batteries produce explosive hydrogen gas.
 Therefore, keep sparks, flames, cigarettes, etc., away from the battery and provide sufficient ventilation when charging it in an enclosed space. - KEEP THIS AND ALL BATTER-IES OUT OF THE REACH OF CHILDREN.